Chinese Gold and Silver Exchange Society

-Chinese Gold & Silver Exchange (“CGSE”) was established in 1910 and has a history of more than 110 years.
+The Chinese Gold and Silver Exchange was established in 1910 and has a history of more than 110 years.
 CGSE is amongst the few Exchange in the world that has both an open outcry and an electronic precious metals trading platform.
-It is Hong Kong's only physical Gold and Silver Exchange approved by the government under the Laws of Hong Kong in Article 3(d)of Chapter 82.
+It is Hong Kong's only physical gold and silver exchange approved by the government under the laws of Hong Kong in Article 3(d) of Chapter 82.

 The CGSE has 171 corporate members from the precious metals industry representing key stakeholders, which include banks, large jeweler groups, bullion merchants, gold refineries, and financial institutions.
 The role of CGSE is to provide its members with a venue to facilitate precious metal trading activities and member advisory.

 History

 The CGSES was formally established as an organisation in 1910.
 Its founders were immigrants from mainland China.
 It eventually stopped trading silver, but gold trading saw significant growth after 1974 when the government loosened legal restrictions, and by 1979 trading volume was roughly one million ounces per day, making it one of the world's four largest gold trading centres along with London, New York City, and Zurich.

-The history of CGSE has been a long and intriguing, dated back to 1910 when it was called the "Gold and Silver Exchange Company" and rename as Chinese Gold and Silver Exchange Society (“CGSE”) in 1918.
+The history of CGSE has been a long and intriguing, dated back to 1910 when it was called the "Gold and Silver Exchange Company" and rename as Chinese Gold and Silver Exchange Society ("CGSE") in 1918.
 In the formative years, a group of banks, notable mentions, Hang Seng Bank Limited and Tai Seng Bank Limited, assembled a place to provide trading for precious metals and foreign currencies, then later fundraised to build a recognized Exchange that outgrowth the money industry in Hong Kong.

 Besides its principal business of trading gold and silver, CGSE concurrently engaged in dealing of 89 fine gold, silver dollar in pre-WWII time, and US Dollar, Japanese Yen, Vietnamese Dong, Filipino Peso and Mexican gold nugget in post-WWII time.
 Slowly with the development and progress of times, it has evolved into gold products with higher fineness standards, such as 99 Gold.

 CGSE experienced ups and downs, such as unstable war times, political riots, and fluctuating gold prices, yet the sheer strength was displayed since the 19th century.
 Noteworthy mentioned was, in January 1980, during the Soviet Union invaded Afghanistan.
 The one-day high and low gold prices reached a difference of HK$1,200.00.
 That day, major gold markets in the world were all suspended, but CGSE was the only gold market in the world that remained open.